Auburn Cord Duesenberg Automobile Museum: Exhibits and collections

 The museum is organized into seven galleries that display over 120 cars and related exhibits such as restored Auburn Automobile company offices.
 Some exhibits have interactive kiosks that allow a visitor to hear the sounds the car makes and to see related videos and photographs that show the engineering that went into its design.

+The museum exhibits a Stinson Junior airplane that was on display there when the building opened in 1930.